corentinpradier/cloud-project/README.md

-# Classifieur de Nuages ☁️
+# ☁️ Cloud Classifier ☁️

-Ce projet implémente un classifieur d'images capable de reconnaître et de distinguer différents types de nuages.
-Il s'appuie sur des modèles de deep learning pré-entraînés (via du transfer learning) et offre une interface web interactive pour tester les prédictions sur de nouvelles images.
+## About This Project

+This project implements an end-to-end image classifier capable of recognizing and distinguishing different types of clouds.
+It leverages pre-trained deep learning models (via transfer learning) with TensorFlow and offers an interactive web interface built with Gradio to test predictions on new images.

+A key feature is a Selenium-based script that automatically captures images from a live webcam feed, classifies them, and saves the results, allowing the dataset to be continuously expanded.

+---

 ## Table des matières
 * [Fonctionnalités](#fonctionnalités)